Award at a Glance

 The application package includes:

-• letter from the applicant and co-signed by the primary research mentor stating their eligibility for the award(s) applied for, contribution to the research, significance of the research contained in the abstract to the field and statement of applicant’s research goals;
+- Letter from the applicant and co-signed by the primary research mentor stating their eligibility for the award(s), contribution to the research, significance of the research in the abstract and statement of applicant’s research goals.

-The CEPS Steering Committee will select the award recipient.
-This award will be presented at the CEPS banquet at the American Physiology Summit.
+Materials in excess will be excluded from evaluation.
+The CEPS Award Committee will select the award recipient.
+This award will be presented at the CEPS banquet at the Summit.